JetBrains/resharper-devguide/Features/Actions/QuickFixes.md

 ---
+title: Quick-Fixes and Context Actions
 ---

-# Quick-Fixes and Context Actions

 > **WARNING** This topic relates to ReSharper 8, and has not been updated to ReSharper 9 or the ReSharper Platform.